 1. General Context.
 The Okavango River Basin (ORB) is shared by three nations, Angola, Botswana, and Namibia.
 A map of the basin is presented in Annex IV.
-The basin straddles sub-humid climatic zones in Angola through semi-arid to arid climatic zones in northern Namibia and Botswana where freshwater sources are scarce.
-The basin's source in the Angolan Province of Cuando Cubango is relatively undeveloped with few wholesale water demands made upon the watercourses of the source sub-basins, the Cubango and Cuito.
-As the main tributaries converge on and run along the border with northern Namibia, human development alongside the trunk water course intensifies.
-In Botswana, the ORB drains into the Kalahari desert as an alluvial fan, commonly known as the Okavango Delta which forms part of a large national wetland reserve.
-Periodic outflows from the apex of the fan to the Chobe channel linked to the Zambezi basin occur but the bulk of the flow drains to the distal margin of fan which is bounded by geological faults across which flood flows intermittently drain and flow into the Boteti river to evaporate in the Makgadikagadi basin.
+The basin straddles subhumid climatic zones in Angola through semi-arid to arid climatic zones in northern Namibia and Botswana where freshwater sources are scarce.
+The basin's source in Angola stems from the Huambo Province and cuts across the Bie Moxico and Kwando Kubango provinces where the demand for water is anticipated to increase as resettlement occurs and agricultural development projects follow.
+As the main tributaries converge on and run along the border with northern Namibia, human development alongside the trunk watercourse intensifies.
+In Botswana, the ORB drains into the Kalahari Desert as an alluvial fan, commonly known as the Okavango Delta which forms part of a large national wetland ecosystem.
+Periodic outflows from the apex of the fan to the Chobe channel linked to the Zambezi basin can occur but the bulk of the flow drains to the distal margin of fan which is bounded by geological faults across which flood flows intermittently drain and flow into the Boteti river to evaporate in the Makgadikgadi basin.

 The Hydrological Context.
 The ORB has a topographic catchment of approximately 704,000 km2 and a length from basin divide in Angola to the distal margin of its terminal fan of approximately 1,100 km.
 The economic and ecological vitality of the ORB and its associated wetlands depends upon the detailed character (timing, volumes, duration) and quality of the annual flow regime generated in the source catchments of Angola.
-Over the Angolan portion of the basin, from the mean annual rainfall of approximately 800 mm, only 58 mm appears as flow at Rundu (Cubango sub-basin) and 74mm at Dirico (Cuito subbasin).
-At the head of the Delta, at Mohembo, the combined annual yield of both these subbasins is reduced to 44 mm.
+Over the Angolan portion of the basin, from the mean annual rainfall of approximately 800 mm, only 58 mm appears as flow at Rundu (Cubango sub-basin) and 74mm at Dirico (Cuito sub-basin).
+At the head of the Delta, at Mohembo, the combined annual flow of both these sub-basins is reduced to 44 mm.
 By the time flow has traversed the Delta, despite the addition of a further 4-500 mm in direct rainfall over the area of the fan itself, outflows from the fan are negligible in most years.
 The bulk of the loss over the area of the Delta is through evaporation and evapotranspiration from surface and shallow groundwater.
 Potential rates of evaporation over the fan are in the order of 2,000 mmyr-1.
 All transmission and evaporative losses along the course of the ORB are essentially non-negotiable if the basin is to retain its present hydrological and ecological character.
-In addition, the evaporation component of the hydrological cycle is a key element of the basin's micro-climate which supports specific aquatic habitats.
-As a low gradient hydrological "sink" in an arid quarter of southern Africa, the fan is highly sensitive to variations in tectonic and climatic regime, but is equally sensitive to man-induced threats and there is now preliminary evidence that the hydro-environmental integrity of both the source and the sink of the ORB is under threat from such activities.
+In addition, the evaporation component of the hydrological cycle is a key element of the basin's micro-climate, which supports specific aquatic habitats.
+As a low gradient hydrological "sink" in an arid quarter of southern Africa, the fan is highly sensitive to variations in tectonic and climatic regime, but is equally sensitive to man-induced threats and there is now preliminary evidence that the hydroenvironmental integrity of both the source and the sink of the ORB is under threat from such activities.